-Which NFL stadiums will allow fans in Week 1
+Which NFL stadiums will allow fans in Week 7?

 AFC West

-Denver Broncos: The Broncos will open their season at home against the Titans on Sept.
-14 without fans in attendance.
-Denver reportedly has worked out a plan to welcome fans for their Week 3 home game against the Buccaneers, however, with the number allowed pegged at less than 15,000.
+Denver Broncos: About 5,700 fans were on hand for the Broncos’ Week 3 home game vs. the Bucs.

-Kansas City Chiefs: The Super Bowl champions plan to have around 16,000 fans in the stadium for their home opener Thursday against the Texans.
+Kansas City Chiefs: The Super Bowl champions welcomed about 16,000 fans into Arrowhead Stadium for each of their two home games this season and had 13,311 on hand for their Week 5 loss to the Raiders.

 Las Vegas Raiders: The Raiders will play their entire first season in Las Vegas without fans in attendance.